nanoborg/wdi-fundamentals-memorygame/README.md

 ## Code

-The way the code is designed is to use **HTML** to create a basic layout and have and element of `game-board` for `main.js` to target.
+The way the code is designed is to use **HTML** to create a basic layout and have **Javascript** target the **HTML** to handle creating elements and game-play logic.

 In `main.js` a function creates elements based off the data stored in an object.
-This utilizes one `back.png` for all images.
+This utilizes one `back.png` for all cards.

-There is a flip functions which looks at data stored in the element to determine which image to show.
+There is a flip functions which looks at data stored in the element to determine which image to show and to see if there is a match.

 ## Problems